 For the most part, it is recommended that any styles necessary for the look of your email be added inline.
 This means adding the style declaration directly in the "style" attribute on the appropriate element, rather than including all of the CSS in the head element.
 There are some cases where some styles will need to go in the head element, such as responsive styles, but your email should be set up in a way wherein if the entire head element is removed, that your email still looks as desired.
 If you have styles already set up in your head element that you want to be made inline, you can try using this tool: Inliner.cm.

-Please note that CSS should never be never be included as a separate file, all necessary styles need to be either in the head element or inlined.
+Please note that CSS should never be included as a separate file, all necessary styles need to be either in the head element or inlined.